Dave-56/Chat-My-Drip/SUPABASE_SETUP.md

 - Make sure you ran the SQL schema file
 - Check that RLS policies are enabled (they should be from the schema)
 - Verify tables exist in **Table Editor** in Supabase dashboard

+### "Sign out not working on localhost"
+- **This is the most common issue!** Make sure you've added localhost to Supabase redirect URLs:
+  1. Go to **Authentication** → **URL Configuration** in Supabase dashboard
+  2. Add `http://localhost:5173` (or your dev server port) to **Redirect URLs**
+  3. Save and try signing out again
+- If it still doesn't work, check browser console for errors
+- The app will fall back to reloading the page if sign out fails

 ## Next Steps